Lowland Leader Award

 Our Expedition Skills Module courses are based around a short 2-night expedition in a local countryside area.

-Each of our courses cost £120, or £75 for local DofE volunteers and City of Edinburgh Council staff.
+Each of our courses cost £120, or £75 for volunteers and staff in the City of Edinburgh Council Outdoor Learning Unit.
 Further funding may be available for local volunteers and we will assist you with an application for this as available.

 These costs include all instruction, loan of equipment, camping fees (for the Expedition Module) and refreshments at base.
 We organise car sharing to keep transport costs to a minimum.
 You will need to bring your own food for each day.